How It Works

 Glossary quick reference

-• layout: sampled feature/task/assignment scaffold for one dataset.
+• layout: sampled feature/task scaffold for one dataset.

 • DAG adjacency: upper-triangular parent-child matrix, src -> dst.